gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 In phases that differ from SDFormat 1.4, *italics* are used to signal the difference.
 For new phases, the ***Title:*** is italicized.

-There are *seven* phases for validating the kinematics data in a model:
+There are *seven* phases for validating the kinematics data in a model.
+In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, and `sdf::Root::Load` is proposed to perform all parsing stages.
+Each API returns an error code if errors are found during parsing.

 1.  **XML parsing and schema validation:**
     Parse model file from XML into a tree data structure,